janelu9/flash-finetuning/README.md

         └── dataset1-00001-00001.gzip.parquet
 ```

-Then run the following command to shuffle the rows in each dataset:
+Then run the following command to shuffle the rows inner each dataset and distribute them to new partitions:

 ```shell
 python -m jllm.shuffle_partition -d datasets --output shuffled_datasets